When a Mars Simulation Goes Wrong

 “I’m not the person to decide where the limits of their privacy are, and clearly you have to be able to withdraw and also have your private space.
 Is it ethical?”
 Schmer-Galunder said.
 “I mean, if people are signing up to go to Mars, I think everything should and must be done in order to bring the crew back safe.
 When you’re signing up for a Mars mission, you know that you’re giving yourself away in almost every aspect of your life.
 You become a tool that is being sent out there.”

 The HI-SEAS program is now on hold until the University of Hawaii and NASA complete their separate reviews.
 Fogarty, of NASA’s Human Research Program, is supportive of Binsted and the project.
-Fogarty said it’s possible that the university and the space agency could come to different conclusions about the incident, which could determine the future of the HI-SEAS project.
+Fogarty says it’s possible that the university and the space agency could come to different conclusions about the incident, which could determine the future of the HI-SEAS project.

-“In the future, NASA may not participate in it if we don’t feel that our safety threshold for participants is met,” Fogarty said.
+“In the future, NASA may not participate in it if we don’t feel that our safety threshold for participants is met,” Fogarty says.

 HI-SEAS, which is run mostly by volunteers, could continue on its own.
 But NASA’s withdrawal would be detrimental to the agency, which doesn’t have any similar Mars simulations.
-HERA, the asteroid analog, runs just 45 days.
+The longest run of HERA, the asteroid analog, was just 45 days.

 Stojanovski returned to Australia soon after the mission ended.
-She had resigned from a job on the communications team at Rocket Lab, a U.S. spaceflight company based in New Zealand, after finding out she had been selected for the HI-SEAS program.
+She had resigned from a job on the communications team at Rocket Lab, a U.S. spaceflight company with a subsidiary based in New Zealand, after finding out she had been selected for the HI-SEAS program.
 When she withdrew from the mission, the job had already been filled.
 She worked for a few months when she came home.
 She recently found another role at Rocket Lab, as an executive assistant, and moved to Auckland in May.

 Stojanovski has stayed in some touch with Binsted and Musilova.
 She hasn’t spoken with Hervieu or Han.

-Now, several months removed from that February morning, Stojanovski said she wishes her crew’s panicked discussions had gone differently.
+Several months removed from that February morning, Stojanovski said she wishes her crew’s panicked discussions had gone differently.

 “I really regret that I followed orders that were not in the spirit of crew health and safety, just for the sake of keeping the mission within the simulation,” she said.